jarkko2/EasyPortfolio/README.md

  2. Run npm install
  3. Run npm start
  4. Use JsonCVData/Templates as data, copy each file to JsonCVData and remove "_template"
+ 5. Add your image to Images and replace naama.jpg url
  ## TODO
  * Localizations as JSON too